 - It has to have some element of truth to be believable.

-- We observe children honing their skills as they learn to blame someone else for taking the cookies out of the cupboard or for breaking the window.
+- We observe children honing their skills as they learn to blame others for taking the cookies out of the cupboard or for breaking the window.

 - Blame shifting takes years to master and at first blame is laid on those closest to us including our parents, siblings and even the dog.